 The Omega Aqua Terra Railmaster we’re looking at today was part of the Aqua Terra line, itself part of the Seamaster line, but not aimed at diving.
 Still, the watches came with 150m of water resistance, had a screw-down crown, were equipped with a co-axial escapement attached to an ETA 2892, and featured a chronometer certification.
 I should also mention that the watches, if optioned correctly, came with an oyster-styled bracelet that’s absolutely sublime.
 And while us watch curmudgeons often talk about the “good old days” being better than today, this bracelet is an actual example of the saying being true.

 Now, the Omega Aqua Terra Railmaster has slowly gone up in value since being sold at fire sale prices that were as low as half of retail.
 So, it seems like the watch community comes back and realizes what it once missed, albeit nearly a decade too late!
-The Railmaster we’ve found today comes via Chrono24 and out of Hotlanta!
-It’s priced at $3,590 and seems to be in nice shape with a typical red leprous Omega box that truly disintegrates unless kept in an inert chamber.
+The Railmaster we’ve found today comes via Chrono24 and out of Hotlanta! (the watch and photos are the property of the seller) It’s priced at $3,590 and seems to be in nice shape with a typical red leprous Omega box that truly disintegrates unless kept in an inert chamber.
 In the spirit of railroad humor, let’s just say that Omega could have used a swift kick in the caboose for using such materials.
 It also comes with a manual and a warranty card.
 The peripherals look ok, but perhaps they spent too much time in contact with that forgettable box.

 I’ve long thought that the Omega Aqua Terra Railmaster is one of the brand’s best watches over the last 20 years or so.
 The styling is perfectly symmetrical, it has great specs and presents a real option to the rail cars full of Rolex out there.